MarioBasallo/COL_dataset/README.txt

 This repository contains the COL dataset introduced in Basallo-Triana M, Bravo-Bastidas J, Contreras I, Cordeau J, Vidal-Holgu´ın C, 2023 Intermodal hub network design with generalized capacity constraints and non-synchronized train–truck operations.
 Transportation Research Part B: Methodological.

-Content of the Excel file: Describes the COL dataset and contains the coordinates (latitude and longitude) of each node
+Excel file: Describes the COL dataset and contains the coordinates (latitude and longitude) of each node

 Content of the text files: Contain the different test instances for the COL dataset.
 The following is a detailed description of the content of each text file